OD for Dummies

 Where to Begin...

-Recommendations for those interested are to gain business and analytical knowledge through degrees or self study.
-Soak up the content of OD such as systems design, change management, teams, and leadership.
-Prepare oneself as an effective change agent before beginning
+Recommendations for those interested in improving organizations include gaining business and analytical knowledge through degrees or self-study.
+Delve into the content of Org Development (OD) such as systems design, change management, conflict resolution, teams, and leadership.
+Equip yourself as an effective change agent before embarking

 Hello